magnusdv/paramlink2/README.md

 <img src="man/figures/README-singleLodGraph-1.png" width="100%" style="display: block; margin: auto;" />

 As typical for singlepoint scores, the graph is quite noisy and not easy to interpret, although we see indications of a peak.
-A cleaner picutre is given by *multipoint* analysis, which is available if you have MERLIN installed on your computer.
+A cleaner picture may be obtained by *multipoint* analysis, which is available if you have MERLIN installed on your computer.
 A special wrapper, `merlinLod()` takes care of all the input and output files to MERLIN, so that we never have to leave R. Moreover, the syntax is similar to that of `lod()` except that we may add a linkage map of the markers.

 ``` r
 lodsM = merlinLod(ped, aff = aff, model = modAD, map = map)